Johan-4P/Mysterious-Things/README.md

 ## User Experience (UX)

 ### Target Audience
-* Those who are looking for a page that can give them the information they want
+* Those who are looking for a page that can give them the information they want.

 #### User Stories